Five Remote Work Rituals for Winter

 Since the beginning of the COVID-19 pandemic, professionals have used daily rituals to cope with stress and stay productive at home.
 But remote workers need to find rituals that work in winter.
 Here are a few ideas.

-Consider these tips as you adjust your day-to-day schedule for the new season.
+Consider these tips as you adjust your day-to-day schedule for winter.

 Wake Up With the Sun